Champagne Bonnaire - Blanc de Blancs Grand Cru Brut 2006

 About the estate:

-Located in Cramant, a premier terroir for great Chardonnays, this 22-hectare family estate is now run by Jean-Étienne and Jean-Emmanuel Bonnaire.
-Perfect as an aperitif, these champagnes are a sure bet in the region.
-The brothers also manage Champagnes Paul Clouet, a sister house affiliated with the family vineyard since 1992.
+Located in Cramant, a renowned terroir for great Chardonnays, this 22-hectare family estate is now run by Jean-Étienne and Jean-Emmanuel Bonnaire.
+Perfect as an aperitif, these champagnes are sure bets in the region.
+The brothers also manage Champagnes Paul Clouet, a sister house that has been affiliated with the family vineyard since 1992.
 Some of the cuvées are aged in oak, and older vintages can be disgorged upon request.
 This is a reliable producer that continues to evolve and refine its style.

 Guide Hachette des vins